John Fogerty: 1997–present

 In January 2012, Fogerty's new song "Swamp Water" debuted over the opening credits of the new Fox TV series The Finder.
 Fogerty wrote the song for the show and guest-starred in its debut episode.
 On November 12, 2012, Fogerty announced that he was writing his memoirs, and that the book was expected to be released in 2015.

 During the 2014 Veterans Days celebration, "Salute to the Troops" at the White House, Fogerty performed for many veterans.

 On February 21, 2015, he was a featured artist for the National Hockey League stadium series game between the Los Angeles Kings and the San Jose Sharks at Levi's Stadium in Santa Clara, California.

 In October 2015, Fogerty published his autobiography, Fortunate Son (Little, Brown & Co.).

 In September 2017, Fogerty signed a new recording contract with BMG Rights Management, which will cover an upcoming album and his solo catalogue.

 In November 2019, Fogerty appeared on Public Broadcasting Station pledge week with "John Fogerty: My 50 Year Trip", a taped performance from Red Rocks Amphitheater, Colorado.
 His most recent performance was at the Winstar in Thackerville, Oklahoma, on December 31, 2019.
 The remaining performances of his current tour "My 50 Year Trip" have been postponed due to the COVID-19 pandemic.

 While on lockdown during the pandemic in early 2020, Fogerty, accompanied by sons Shane and Tyler and daughter Kelsy, began releasing performance videos of previously released originals and covers.
-Under the brand "Fogerty's Factory," the group performed remotely on The Late Show with Stephen Colbert, NPR's Tiny Desk Concerts, and SiriusXM's Classic Vinyl station.
+Under the brand "Fogerty's Factory", the group performed remotely on The Late Show with Stephen Colbert, NPR's Tiny Desk Concerts, and SiriusXM's Classic Vinyl station.
 Collecting seven songs from the remote performances, the Fogerty's Factory EP was released on May 28, 2020, coinciding with Fogerty's 75th birthday.
 A 12-track album edition featuring additional lockdown performances followed on November 20.

-Fogerty performed backing vocals on "Scream and Shout," a single by his sons' band Hearty Har, released October 19, 2020.
+Fogerty performed backing vocals on "Scream and Shout", a single by his sons' band Hearty Har, released October 19, 2020.

-On January 6, 2021, Fogerty released "Weeping in the Promised Land," a gospel-styled single, featuring sociopolitical commentary on Black Lives Matter, the COVID-19 pandemic, and Donald Trump.
+On January 6, 2021, Fogerty released "Weeping in the Promised Land", a gospel-styled single, featuring sociopolitical commentary on Black Lives Matter, the COVID-19 pandemic, and Donald Trump.

-On January 13, 2023, Fogerty announced on Twitter that he now owned the rights to the CCR global catalog after a fifty-year legal battle.
+On January 13, 2023, Fogerty announced on Twitter that he now owned the rights to the CCR global catalog after a 50-year legal battle.

-Band members

-Performers at the June 2019 Red Rocks Amphitheater show were: